Busque também em nossas outras coleções:

 DC

-ny230525145211 A group of Ukrainian prisoners of war released from Russian captivity arrive at a reception point in the Chernihiv region of Ukraine, on Friday, May 23, 2025.
+ny230525145210 A bus carrying Ukrainian prisoners of war released from Russian captivity arrives as family members line the street in the Chernihiv region of Ukraine, on Friday, May 23, 2025.
 Russia and Ukraine began their largest exchange of prisoners of war on Friday, with each side returning 390 soldiers and civilians, according to both governments.
 (Brendan Hoffman/The New York Times/Fotoarena)

 DC